Table of Contents

 To try out MetricFire check out our free trial.
 You can use Prometheus directly in our platform, and monitor metrics without any set up.
 Also, talk to us directly by booking a demo - we’re always happy to talk with you about your company’s monitoring needs.

 What’s the Difference?

 Select Grafana if you have time-series metrics that you want to visualize over charts or graphs.
 Any data, expressed as numbers over time, that comes from a time-series data source is easier to manage and query using Grafana.
 Grafana will easily let you integrate your time-series data sources by providing built-in support for most of the prominent data sources available in the market today.

 Users should select Power BI if business intelligence and analytics is the only requirement.
 It’s easier to set up and manage for any non-technical person, as it has a familiar interface just like any other Windows product.
-Power BI provides an easy-to-use interface with drag and drop facilities for report creation.
+Power BI provides an easy-to-use interface with drag-and-drop capabilities for report creation.

-With data sources varying from simple excel files to azure services, Power BI could provide very powerful insights to your data.
+With data sources varying from simple Excel files to Azure services, Power BI could provide very powerful insights into your data.
 However, it has its own disadvantages.
 Only users of Power BI Pro License, which is a paid license, can publish content to app workspaces, share dashboards, and subscribe to dashboards and reports.
-A free license user is only allowed to consume content, and there’s restrictions.
+A free license user is only allowed to consume content, and there are restrictions.